swsms/web-quiz-engine/README.md

 {"id":1,"title":"The Java Logo","text":"What is depicted on the Java logo?","options":["Robot","Tea leaf","Cup of coffee","Bug"]}
 ```
 It does not include `answer`.

+If the request JSON does not contain `title` or `text`, or they are empty strings (`""`), then the response is `404`.
+If the number of options in the quiz is less than 2, the response is `404` as well.

 ### Get a quiz